aaronallen8455/pinned-warnings/README.md

 # Pinned Warnings

 ### The problem
-When working in GHCi, it's easy to lose track of warnings if they are from modules other than the one you are currently editing.
+When working in GHCi, it's easy to lose track of warnings from modules other than the one you are currently editing.
+If you have ever restarted GHCi just to check for warnings may have gotten lost in the shuffle, this is for you.

 ### The solution
 This package has a GHC plugin that allows you to see all the current warnings